arnezt/telegram-bot-platform/docs/guide.md

 Example default command:

-> This command will work when `TelegramBotPlatform` will not find a command or context.
+> This command will work when **Telegram Bot Platform** will not find a command or session.

 ```php
 <?php